Writing is an art. Publishing is a business.

 If this is you then:

-• We fund and help to produce your content, turning your manuscript into a polished and well packaged product, properly formatted to fit into the retailers’ supply chains.
+- We help to produce your content, turning your manuscript into a polished and well packaged product, with a professional cover and properly formatted to fit into the retailers’ supply chains,

-• We fund and provide our experience in production and promotion, and
+- We provide our experience and funding in production and provide promotional support.

 We think this model reflects an appropriate approach to publishing in the modern world.